anthonycoffey/property-manager-pro/memory-bank/progress.md

 *   **E. Core Systems & Features:**
     *   **Data Models in Firestore:** (Initial implementation complete, ongoing refinement as features are built).
     *   **Invitation System:**
-        *   Thorough end-to-end testing of all invitation flows.
+        *   Thorough end-to-end testing of all invitation flows (including new social sign-on options).
         *   Manually add email templates from `docs/` to Firestore `templates` collection.
         *   Refine `InviteResidentForm.tsx` in `Dashboard.tsx` to use a dynamic `propertyId`.
     *   **Service Request System:** (Full implementation pending).